 Learn more about the effects of caffeine and alcohol on the body’s hydration levels

 One topic that comes up frequently among those who are concerned about the nutritional quality of our food is soil depletion.
-There are reports that perhaps due to modern agriculture, we are depleting our soil of the minerals that are necessary.
-Therefore, we’re losing those trace minerals from our diet.
+There are reports that perhaps due to modern agriculture, we are depleting our soil of necessary minerals, therefore, we’re losing those trace minerals from our diet.
 Most people who make this point or who are concerned about this will refer to a 1936 Congressional statement.
 It turns out that, when you look at it closely, this was an article that was written in Cosmopolitan magazine, a literary magazine.
 This was inserted into the Congressional Record by Senator Duncan Fletcher from Florida.
 But, that becomes a primary reference for those who argue that our soil is depleted.
-They say, hey if it was that depleted in 1936, imagine how bad it must be today.
+They say that if it was that depleted in 1936, it must be worse today.

 Reports that our soils are depleted of minerals are often misinterpreted.
 It turns out that soil is actually frequently tested for its mineral content.
-Minerals are added in the farming process, in the fertilization process of the soil.
-The plants need the minerals to grow as well.
+Minerals are added to the farming process through the fertilization process of the soil.
+The plants need minerals to grow as well.
 Agricultural companies want to replete those minerals so that their yields will be maximal.
-That mineral content is in the food.Frozen food is definitely better than canned in terms of its nutritional content.
+That mineral content is in the food.Frozen food is better than canned in terms of its nutritional content.
 Click To Tweet

 Fresh vs Frozen and More

 Which different types of food are most nutritious depends on how it’s prepared and packaged.
 It is true that cooking decreases the nutrient content of food—not too much, but it is measurable.
-It does decrease the nutritious content.
 It is important to eat fresh fruits and vegetables to get maximal nutrition—or just lightly steam them.
 You should avoid thoroughly boiling food because that does leach out much of the vitamins and minerals.

 What about frozen versus fresh and canned?
-Frozen food is definitely better than canned in terms of its nutritional content.
-In fact, frozen vegetables may be slightly better than fresh if they are picked at the peak of ripeness and frozen at that time—versus vegetables which are allowed to ripen in transport or in the stores, for example.
+Frozen food is better than canned in terms of its nutritional content.
+Frozen vegetables may be slightly better than fresh if they are picked at the peak of ripeness and frozen at that time—versus vegetables which are allowed to ripen in transport or the stores, for example.

 What about organic food?
 The reviews of published evidence showing that there are only negligible differences in the nutritional quality between organic and non-organically grown food.